 Ankle braces with inserts or exterior support structures offer more protection and are especially useful if you want to prevent a high ankle sprain or if you are recovering from one.
 However, they are heavier, less comfortable and restrict your movements to a higher degree than the previously-presented, lighter options.

-The Zamst A2-DX is an expensive, high-end ankle brace made especially for athletes with serious or recurring ankle problems.
+Overall, the Zamst A2-DX is an expensive, high-end ankle brace made especially for athletes with serious or recurring ankle problems.
 If you want to treat your ankles to the best brace on the market, go with the Zamst A2DX.

 There are a lot of ankle braces to choose from and the best ankle brace for you will vary depending on your needs and prior injury history.